-- Refer to MQ Power trailer manual for additional safety information. - In order to reduce the possibility of an accident while transporting the generator on public roads, ALWAYS make sure the trailer that supports the generator and the towing vehicle are mechanically sound and in good operating condition. - ALWAYS shutdown engine before transporting
+- Refer to the MQ Power trailer manual for additional safety information. - In order to reduce the possibility of an accident while transporting the generator on public roads, ALWAYS make sure that the trailer that supports the generator and the towing vehicle are both mechanically sound and in good operating condition. - ALWAYS shut down the engine before transporting. - Make sure the hitch and coupling of the towing vehicle are rated equal to or greater than the trailer gross vehicle weight rating. - ALWAYS inspect the hitch and coupling for wear.
+NEVER tow a trailer with defective hitches, couplings, chains, etc. - Check the tire air pressure on both the towing vehicle and the trailer.
+Inflate trailer tires as indicated on side wall of tire.
+Also check the tire tread wear on both vehicles. - ALWAYS make sure the trailer is equipped with safety chains. - ALWAYS properly attach the trailer's safety chains to the towing vehicle. - ALWAYS make sure the vehicle and trailer directional, backup, brake, and trailer lights are connected and working properly. - DOT requirements include the following: - Connect and test electric brake operation. - Secure portable power cables in cable tray with tie wraps. - The maximum speed for highway towing is 55 MPH unless posted otherwise.
+Recommended off-road towing is not to exceed 15 MPH or less depending on the type of terrain. - Avoid sudden stops and starts.
+These can cause skidding or jackknifing.
+Smooth, gradual starts and stops will improve towing. - Avoid sharp turns to prevent rolling. - The trailer should be adjusted to a level position at all times when towing.

-- Make sure the hitch and coupling of the towing vehicle are rated equal to, or greater than the trailer "gross vehicle weight rating." - ALWAYS inspect the hitch and coupling for wear.
-NEVER tow a trailer with defective hitches, couplings, chains, etc. - Check the tire air pressure on both towing vehicle and trailer.
-Trailer tires should be inflated to 50 psi cold.
-Also check the tire tread wear on both vehicles. - ALWAYS make sure the trailer is equipped with a safety chain. - ALWAYS properly attach trailer's safety chains to towing vehicle. - ALWAYS make sure the vehicle and trailer directional, backup, brake and trailer lights are connected and working properly. - DOT Requirements include the following: - Connect and test electric brake operation. - Secure portable power cables in cable tray with tie wraps. - The maximum speed for highway towing is 55 MPH unless posted otherwise.
-Recommended off-road towing is not to exceed 15 MPH or less depending on type of terrain. - Avoid sudden stops and starts.
-This can cause skidding, or jack-knifing.
-Smooth, gradual starts and stops will improve towing. - Avoid sharp turns to prevent rolling. - Trailer should be adjusted to a level position at all times when towing. - Raise and lock trailer wheel stand in up position when towing. - Place chock blocks underneath wheel to prevent rolling while parked. - Place support blocks underneath the trailer's bumper to prevent tipping while parked. - Use the trailer's swivel jack to adjust the trailer height to a level position while parked.
+- Raise and lock the trailer wheel stand in the upright position when towing. - Place chock blocks underneath the wheels to prevent rolling while parked. - Place support blocks underneath the trailer's bumper to prevent tipping while parked. - Use the trailer's swivel jack to adjust the trailer height to a level position while parked.